alex-nickerson/StR-Beats/README.md

 ## Latest Update

-Audio is now handled entirely through the Waveform.jsx component, meaning loading is faster and code is more modular!
+Pages can now be cycled through and expanded infinitely!

 ## Features